TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. function:: readv(fd, buffers)

-   Read from a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*.
+   Read kutoka a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*.
 Transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.